Jersey Zoo: Conservation successes

-Mauritius kestrel

-In 1976 there were only four individuals in the wild with one female.
+In 1976 there were only four Mauritius kestrel individuals in the wild with one female.
 Durrell took the risk of taking a recent clutch of eggs and had them hatched successfully – rebuilding the species, almost from scratch.
 The conservation for the species has moved on to the next stage and its focus has returned to Mauritius, re-establishing the species in the community and ecosystem.

-Przewalski's horse

-With the newly established wild population of these species, originally extinct from the wild the zoo was part of the coalition of 'zoos' which together brought the species from the brink of extinction.
+Originally extinct from the wild, the zoo was part of the coalition of zoos which together brought the Przewalski's horse species from the brink of extinction.